-PIP invested in small companies that eventually evolved into Asheville institutions, including the Laughing Seed Café (the city’s first certified Green restaurant), French Broad Co-Op, Fine Arts Theatre, Malaprops Bookstore, and The Orange Peel.
+PIP invested in small companies that eventually evolved into Asheville institutions, including the Laughing Seed Café (one of the city’s first Green restaurants), French Broad Co-Op, Fine Arts Theatre, Malaprops Bookstore, and The Orange Peel.

 They also took on ambitious downtown residential projects that many locals said were doomed to fail.
 These included renovating the Carolina Apartments, the Old Penney’s Building (which now has 23 lofts), and the Asheville Hotel (which has 29 apartments).